c3e/CeilingMatrixEmulator/README.md

 - Output mode needs to be "Glediator_Protocol"
 - As of now, the emulator only supports the pixel & board order "HL_TL"
 - Color order: RGB
-- Board size x & y: 8 (so you get the 10 by 5 panel grid)
+- Board size x & y: 8 (so you get a 10 by 5 panel grid)
 - You can ignore the "Baud-Rate" value

 ### TODO's: